txtatech/asci-qr-code-loader/README.md

 **Note 2:** [Extra ASCII QR-Codes](https://github.com/txtatech/ascii-qr-code-loader/tree/main/Extra-ASCII-QR-Codes)
 These QR-Codes contain the same code as those found in the [static](https://github.com/txtatech/static) project but are in ASCII form.
 In theory they should accommodate loading the page (and its content) into the browser's memory, the cache, the DOM and as a binary string.
+These files must be manually added to index.html to use them.
+Otherwise only the single QR-Code already found in index.html is loaded.

 # ASCII Art Test (index.html)